blueberryapps/react-bluekit/README.md

 }
 ```

-What it exactly does:
+What it does exactly:
-- it takes previous props
+- It takes previous props,
-- merge to them your own defined functions or values
+- merges them with your own defined functions or values,
-- this is returned to props in component library
+- returns this as props to BlueKit.

-you can use `library.setValue(propName, newValue)` which take two arguments:
+You can use `library.setValue(propName, newValue)` which takes two arguments:
-- propName: name of the prop where you need to change value
+- `propName`: name of the prop where you need to change the value
-- newValue: exact value which will be set to props
+- `newValue`: exact value which will be set to props

-## Development of Component library
+## BlueKit development
 ```
 npm install
 cd ./example